awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-working-endpoints.md

 ## View Client VPN Endpoints<a name="cvpn-working-endpoint-view"></a>

-You can view information about Client VPN endpoints using the console or the AWS CLI\.
+You can view information about Client VPN endpoints by using the console or the AWS CLI\.

 **To view Client VPN endpoints using the console**